Ice Warrior: The Ice Warriors

-The final costume used a two-piece fibreglass shell, heavy latex rubber for the arms and legs— with the former ending in clamp-like hands— and matted fur between the joints and at the hips.
-Red perspex was used to act as the eyeholes of the helmets, with the actors' eyelids behind the mask painted a dark green.
-Plans to have the eyes glow were dropped due to concerns it would overheat the actors.
-The final costumes stood around 7 ft tall.
+The final costume used a two-piece fibreglass shell, heavy latex rubber for the arms and legs—with the former ending in clamp-like hands—and matted fur between the joints and at the hips.
+Red Perspex was used to act as the eyeholes of the helmets, and the actors' eyelids behind the mask were painted a dark green.
+Plans to have the eyes glow were dropped due to concerns that it would overheat the actors.
+The final costumes were 7 ft tall.
 Due to their bulk, they were very hot, and actors would sweat out around a pint (1 imppt) in less than an hour.
-During filming, director Derek Martinus requested changes, specifically less bulky helmets, since as built the costumes did not allow for much head movement.
-Additionally, Martinus wanted the Ice Warriors' sonic blaster weapons to be built into the costume.
+During filming, director Derek Martinus requested changes, specifically less bulky helmets, since the costumes did not allow for much head movement.
+He also wanted the Ice Warriors' sonic blaster weapons to be built into the costume.
 The helmets of all five Ice Warrior costumes produced for the serial were made smaller, though some were changed more than others.

 Bernard Bresslaw portrayed the Ice Warrior Varga in their debut.
 He used a whisper-like voice to depict the Ice Warriors' reptilian nature, an idea attributed to him that would be used in subsequent serials.
-The book The Doctor's Monsters: Meanings of the Monstrous in Doctor Who describes this voice as suggesting the Ice Warriors are uncomfortable within Earth's atmosphere, adding character to the species.
+Author Graham Sleight describes this voice as suggesting the Ice Warriors are uncomfortable within Earth's atmosphere, adding character to the species.
 Military drumbeats were used as a musical cue for when the Ice Warriors appeared, a motif reused in later serials.

 The Seeds of Death

 The popularity of the Ice Warriors led to a sequel to their debut story being produced.
 The first plan for a sequel was titled The Lords of the Red Planet and would have revealed the Ice Warriors to have been genetically engineered by another Martian species named the Gandorans.
-It was ultimately replaced by The Seeds of Death.
+This was replaced by The Seeds of Death.
 For this serial, new costumes were built featuring the slimmer head introduced late into The Ice Warriorss filming.
-Ice Warrior dialogue was pre-recorded due to difficulty speaking in the costumes.'
+Ice Warrior dialogue was pre-recorded due to difficulty speaking in the costumes.

-The inclusion of Slaar, an Ice Lord with a different design, was a suggestion by script editor Terrance Dicks, done to make the species more interesting.
-Slaar's costume was primarily neoprene rubber, with the hands, helmet, and chest plate made of fibreglass.
+The inclusion of Slaar, an Ice Lord with a different design, was a suggestion by script editor Terrance Dicks to make the species more interesting.
+Slaar's costume was primarily neoprene rubber; the hands, helmet, and chest plate were made of fibreglass.
 Alan Bennion, Slaar's actor, had rubber pebbles stuck to his face to resemble reptilian skin, with black enamel being used to make his teeth pointed.
 Though some of Bennion's dialogue was recorded in studio via a radio microphone attached to his helmet, other parts of his dialogue were pre-recorded.
 Bennion could not hear or see through the helmet; an off-camera floor manager would tap him on the legs as a dialogue cue.